paracamplus/Yasmini/README.md

  (another it ...!Failure!
  ```

-The `yasmini-verbalize.js` file traces every description, specification
+The `example/verbalize` module traces every description, specification
 and expectation and accumulates these traces in the `verbalization` property
 of Description instances.
 It is up to you to display them.

-The `yasmini-codegradx-verbalize` is a more elaborate verbalizer to
+The `codegradx/verbalizer` is a more elaborate verbalizer to
 be used with the CodeGradX infrastructure.